projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""

-The Greybus PWM count response contains a status byte, followed by a 1-byte value defining the number of PWM instances managed by the controller, minus 1.
-That is, a count value of 0 represents a single PWM instance, while a (maximal) count value of 255 represents 256 instances.
-The lines are numbered sequentially starting with 0 (i.e., no gaps in the numbering).
+The Greybus PWM count response contains a status byte, followed by a one-byte value defining the number of PWM instances managed by the controller, minus one.
+That is, a count value of zero represents a single PWM instance, while a (maximal) count value of 255 represents 256 instances.
+The lines are numbered sequentially starting at zero.

     =======  ==============  ======  ==========      ===========================
     Offset   Field           Size    Value           Description